6 Best Homeowners Insurance Companies in Tennessee 2023

-- Property damage caused by covered events, including storms, fires, theft, and vandalism.
+- Covered events, including storms, fires, theft, and vandalism cause property damage.

 - Personal liability if a visitor to your home is insured or their property is damaged while on your property.

-- Guest medical expenses up to the policy limit.
+- Guest medical expenses are up to the policy limit.